srstevenson/vim-topiary/README.md

-# vim-trim-whitespace
+# vim-topiary

-[vim-trim-whitespace] trims excess whitespace from buffers on save.
+[vim-topiary] trims excess whitespace from buffers on save.
 Three types of whitespace are removed:

 * trailing spaces and tabs at the end of lines
 * blank lines at the start of the buffer